excell-mobility/example-x509-authentication/get-free-ssl-certificate-via-lets-encrypt.md

 be using **4096 bits**.

 ## Step 3: Run the Certbot software!
-Now that we know the requirements for our testing vHosts certificate, we run the Certbot software on our local machine:
+Now that we know the requirements for our testing vHost's certificate, we run the Certbot software on our local machine:

 ```bash